Ireland’s BioPharma/MedTech manufacturing industry is extremely strong right now. Arguably, the strongest it has ever been.

 The strongest case will show a few options and why you discounted them (e.g. they’re not as convenient) – this makes your chosen course seem even more appealing.

-If you don’t know where to start in researching courses, start by looking at the types of training that GetReskilled offers (or you can contact us to discuss some options).
+If you don’t know where to start in researching courses, start by looking at the types of pharmaceutical courses that GetReskilled offers (or you can contact us to discuss some options).
 Even if you don’t think any of our courses are right for you, you’re much more likely to know what to look for as a result.

 Things to remember when asking for funding for training